-Our contract with the Centers for Medicare & Medicaid Services (CMS) is renewed annually.
-You can continue to get Medicare coverage as a member of our plan only as long as we choose to continue to offer the plan for the year in question and the Centers for Medicare & Medicaid Services renews its approval of the plan.
+Medicare (the Centers for Medicare & Medicaid Services) must approve our plan each year.
+You can continue to get Medicare coverage as a member of our plan as long as we choose to continue to offer the plan and Medicare renews its approval of the plan.